Reading time:

 10 to 30 seconds: make your exhale longer than your inhale

 Forget complicated breathing patterns right now.
 The only rule that matters is that your out breath is longer than your in breath.
 Breathe in for a count of four, out for a count of six.
 A long exhale is the fastest physical signal you can send your nervous system that the threat is over.
+Extended exhalations stimulate the vagus nerve and activate the parasympathetic nervous system, the body’s calming system, which is why this works even when you cannot think clearly enough to do anything more complicated.
 Do this three or four times.
 That is most of your thirty seconds gone, in a good way.

 30 to 45 seconds: cut the input down